 If your breakouts tend to be on your cheeks, a dirty pillowcase could be to blame.
 Change pillowcases at least once a week.

-Missing out on sleep not only leaves you feeling tired, but causes skin problems, too.
+Missing out on sleep not only leaves you feeling tired, but it can skin problems, too.
 Not getting enough sleep raises your cortisol (the ‘stress hormone’) levels, which makes you feel cranky and leads to breakouts.
 Struggle to snooze?
 Try our Mindfulness Techniques to help you sleep.

 If your skin feels tight or inflamed after cleansing, you could be using products that are too harsh for your skin type.
-Try switching to a gentle cleansing routine, designed for sensitive skin, and you should notice an improvement.
+Try switching to a gentle cleansing routine, designed for sensitive skin, and you could notice an improvement.